 CALPIA’s Authorizing Statute

-CALPIA Reduces Recidivism and Increases Public Safety.CALPIA prepares offenders for productive lives and reduces incarceration costs.
-Paroled offenders who participated in CALPIA programs are less likely to return to prison than general population offenders.
-Although other relevant factors may contribute to lowering recidivism, over a three-year period, beginning in FY 2007-08, CALPIA participants returned to prison, on average, 26 to 38 percent less often than offenders released from the CDCR general population, saving the General Fund millions in incarceration cost avoidance.
-CALPIA provides CDCR with offender programming positions, thereby saving CDCR in General Fund costs for rehabilitation positions that CDCR does not have to fund.
+CALPIA prepares incarcerated individuals for productive lives and reduces incarceration costs.
+Paroled incarcerated individuals who participated in CALPIA programs are less likely to return to prison than general population incarcerated individuals.
+Although other relevant factors may contribute to lowering recidivism, over a three-year period, beginning in FY 2007-08, CALPIA participants returned to prison, on average, 26 to 38 percent less often than incarcerated individuals released from the CDCR general population, saving the General Fund millions in incarceration cost avoidance.
+CALPIA provides CDCR with incarcerated individual programming positions, thereby saving CDCR in General Fund costs for rehabilitation positions that CDCR does not have to fund.

-CDCR is CALPIA’s largest customer, and accounted for 59.6 percent of all sales in FY 2014-15, up from 57.1 percent in FY 2013-14.
+CDCR is CALPIA’s largest customer, and accounted for 68.8 percent of all sales in FY 2020-21, up from 64.3 percent in FY 2019-20.
 Other major State customers include the Department of Motor Vehicles (DMV), the Department of State Hospitals (DSH), the Department of Health Care Services (DHS), the Department of Transportation (CalTrans), the Department of Forestry and Fire Protection (CAL FIRE), the California National Guard, the California Highway Patrol (CHP), the Department of Veteran Affairs (CDVA), the Department of General Services (DGS), the Department of Military, and the Department of Parks and Recreation (DPR).

-CALPIA invests in curricula for offenders.CALPIA offers programs that offer nationally recognized accredited certification such as dental technology, food handling, laundry, agriculture, welding, metal stamping, industrial safety and health, electrical systems, mechanical systems and maintenance.
+CALPIA offers programs that offer nationally recognized accredited certification such as dental technology, food handling, laundry, agriculture, welding, metal stamping, industrial safety and health, electrical systems, mechanical systems and maintenance.

-CALPIA provides significant economic benefits to the State.CALPIA supports California’s economy through its operations and the purchase of raw materials from California businesses.
-According to a 2010 study by associates of the University of Nevada, if CALPIA did not exist, economic activity in California would decline by $295 million, household income would decline by $75 million, and more than 1,000 jobs would be lost statewide.
-(2010 study)
+CALPIA supports California’s economy through its operations and the purchase of raw materials from California businesses according to a 2014 study by associates of the University of Nevada and the University of California Berkeley.
+(2014 study)

-CALPIA participants pay back society.CALPIA participants contribute 40% of their wages to pay court-ordered restitution and fees.
+CALPIA participants contribute a percentage of their wages to pay court-ordered restitution and fees.

-CALPIA participants make prisons safer.Reducing idleness decreases violence against both staff and those who are incarcerated.
+Reducing idleness decreases violence against both staff and those who are incarcerated.
 CALPIA participants must have no disciplinary actions against them in order to keep their jobs.
 CALPIA participants much achieve a General Equivalency Diploma within two years to continue participation.

 State and Federal agencies, city, county and local districts may purchase CALPIA products and services.

 CALPIA was created by Chapter 1549, Statutes of 1982 as a semiautonomous state agency to operate California’s prison industries in a manner similar to private industry.
 CALPIA is established to: